georgexyz19/inkscapetutorial.org/content/posts/extension15_selection.md

 The `ElementList` class also defines an `ids` instance variable, which is a dictionary mapping `id` to `xml_path`.
 The class also have a method `id_dict` which returns a dictionary mapping `id` to `element`.
 Why does the class choose to use `xml_path` value as the dictionary key?
-It seems it's for the `paint_order` method which return a list of selected elements by z-order (bottom to top).
+It is probably for the `paint_order` method which returns a list of selected elements by z-order (bottom to top).

-The most useful method in the `ElementList` class probably is `filter`.
+One very useful method in the `ElementList` class is `filter`.
 We can filter out the elements by type.
 The method return a new `ElementList` object containing only the element with certain type.
 The code below shows an example, and the `selected_elems` contains only path elements.